-Represents salaries before any employee contributions under the Company's 401(k) Plan and/or employee deferrals of salary under the Company's deferred compensation program.
-For a discussion of the deferred compensation program and amounts deferred by the named executive officers under the deferred compensation program in 2017, including earnings on amounts deferred, see "Nonqualified Deferred Compensation" beginning on page 54.
+(3) Represents salaries before any employee contributions under the Company's 401(k) Plan and/or employee deferrals of salary under the Company's deferred compensation program.
+For a discussion of the deferred compensation program and amounts deferred by the named executive officers under the deferred compensation program in 2018, including earnings on amounts deferred, see "Non-qualified Deferred Compensation" beginning on page 55.

-The grant date fair value for these performance stock option awards was computed in accordance with FASB ASC Topic 718 based on a Monte Carlo simulation.
+(5) The grant date fair value for these Performance Stock Option awards was computed in accordance with FASB ASC Topic 718 based on a Monte Carlo simulation.
 The stock price at the date of grant was based on closing price per share of Brink's Common Stock on the respective grant dates, as reported on the New York Stock Exchange.
 The actual value a named executive officer may receive depends on achieving pre-established market prices and there can be no assurance that the amounts reflected in the Option Awards column will actually be realized.

 Represents:

-amounts paid under the EIP with respect to 2017 performance before any employee deferrals of EIP awards under the Company's deferred compensation program; and amounts paid under the KEIP with respect to 2015 and 2016 performance before any employee deferrals of KEIP awards under the Company's deferred compensation program.
+amounts paid under the EIP with respect to 2017 and 2018 performance before any employee deferrals of EIP awards under the Company's deferred compensation program; and amounts paid under the KEIP with respect to 2016.

-For a discussion of the deferred compensation program and amounts deferred by the named executive officers in 2017, including earnings on amounts deferred, see "Nonqualified Deferred Compensation" beginning on page 54.
+For a discussion of the deferred compensation program and amounts deferred by the named executive officers in 2018, including earnings on amounts deferred, see "Nonqualified Deferred Compensation" beginning on page 55.